GSA/data.gov/README.md

 This is the main repository for the Data.gov Platform.
-We use this repository to [track our team's work](https://app.zenhub.com/workspaces/datagov-devsecops-579a2532d1d6ea9c3fcf5cfa/board) and for our [Ansible](https://www.ansible.com) playbooks that deploy all the [Data.gov site components](https://github.com/GSA/datagov-deploy/wiki/Site-components):
+We use this repository to [track our team's work](https://app.zenhub.com/workspaces/datagov-devsecops-579a2532d1d6ea9c3fcf5cfa/board) and for our [Ansible](https://www.ansible.com) playbooks that deploy a static version of the [Data.gov site components](https://github.com/GSA/datagov-deploy/wiki/Site-components):

   - www.data.gov (WordPress)
-  - catalog.data.gov (CKAN 2.3)
+  - catalog.data.gov (CKAN 2.8)
-  - inventory.data.gov (CKAN 2.5)
+  - inventory.data.gov (CKAN 2.8)
   - labs.data.gov/dashboard (Project Open Data Dashboard)

 Additionally, each host is configured with common Services: